Arca Colombia: 1980s

-In the early eighties, the arrival from Miami at Olaya Herrera Airport, Medellín was sometimes considered a feat of the pilots.
-Since the aircraft arrived with full cargo on most flights and was sometimes overloaded.
+In the early 80s, the arrival from Miami at Olaya Herrera Airport, Medellín was sometimes considered a feat of the pilots.
+Since the aircraft arrived with full cargo on most flights and was occasionally overloaded.
 Sometimes, after landing, the aircraft's tires deflated on the platform because of a safety valve that overheated due to the intensive braking that was needed to stop the aircraft.
-In addition, for this aircraft only runway 19 was available to land, even with tail wind.
-Which definitely slowed down all flights at Olaya Herrera Airport and made the mechanics jobs much easier if no flights are going out.
+In addition, only runway 19 was available to land for this aircraft, even with tailwind.
+This slowed down all flights at Olaya Herrera Airport and made the mechanics' jobs much easier if no flights were going out.

-During the 1980s, Arca initiated operating agreements with the cargo airline, Ecuador Andes, thus the Douglas DC-8 HK-2667X was transferred to it, and shared flights were initiated to the Old Mariscal Sucre International Airport from Miami and Colombia.
-By the end of that decade an additional Douglas DC-8 were acquired.
+During the 1980s, ARCA initiated operating agreements with the Ecuadorian cargo airline ANDES, thus a Douglas DC-8, HK-2667X, was leased to it and shared flights to the Old Mariscal Sucre International Airport in Quito from Miami and Colombia.
+By the end of that decade, an additional Douglas DC-8 was acquired.